Lansing River Trail

 · ·

-This trail not only showcases some beautiful scenery along the Red Cedar River in Ingham County, but it is also close to many additional things to do in Lansing.
+This trail not only showcases some beautiful scenery along the Grand River and the Red Cedar River in Ingham County, but it also connects to several community parks and attractions within Lansing.

 Check out the Lansing River Trail map below and make a plan to spend a couple of hours traversing this scenic walking and biking trail through our state’s capital city!